View MapView Map

 If you still have time in County Clare...

 Sign the kids up for a course at Nevsail Watersports, based at the promenade in Kilkee.
 Activities include kayaking, canoeing, rock-climbing and stand-up paddle boarding.
-You’ll get some downtime and they’ll love telling you all about it over dinner.
+You’ll get some downtime and they’ll love telling you all about their adventures on the water over dinner.

 For little ones who always have their heads in the clouds, the Shannon Aviation Museum is a great way to spend a few hours.
 Opt for a guided tour where the kids can feel like a real pilot during a virtual flying lesson, followed by a walk through their collection of aircrafts and memorabilia.